chrisburnell/chrisburnell.com/_posts/2017-06-15-remapping-ranges-in-sass.md

 }
 {% endhighlight %}

 The last parameter being passed to the `@function` looks a little unusual, but you have to remember that we’re setting a value for the `left` property, so the maximum value we should be setting is `100% - the width of a column`.
-This means that we’re remapping the index of each column to a value between `0%` and `100% - $number-of-columns`.
+This means that we’re remapping the index of each column to a value between `0%` and `100% - `<var>$number-of-columns</var>.

 Lastly, we’ll perform a similar operation as before, by remapping the index of the column to a parameter for the `rotateY` value of the `transform` property.
-In this case, we’re transitioning between `$rotation-minumum` (`-45deg`) and `$rotation-maximum` (`45deg`).
+In this case, we’re transitioning between <var>$rotation-minumum</var> (`-45deg`) and <var>$rotation-maximum</var> (`45deg`).

 {% highlight scss %}
 @for $i from 1 through $number-of-columns {